lastmjs/redux-store-element/README.md

 A simple Polymer web component that allows a more declarative use of Redux.

 # Introduction
-This is a Polymer web component in very early development, but the concept works.
+This is a Polymer web component in early development, but the concept works.
 So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
-Hopefully this element is a good start.
+This element should be a good start.

 # Setup
 Clone the repo and run the following: